LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 	fdp -Tsvg diagram.dot > diagram.svg
 	circo -Tsvg diagram.dot > diagram.svg

-It's also worth to experiment with different layouts to find the one that produces the best results (see the `layout/1` option described below).
+It's also worth experimenting with different layouts to find the one that produces the best results (see the `layout/1` option described below).

 When generating diagrams for multiple libraries or directories, it's possible